lorenzodalaqua/jsonresume-theme-autumn/README.md

-# Lorenzo's JSON Resume Theme
+# Autumn Theme for JSON Resume

-This is my personal JSON Resume theme built using [Tailwind CSS](https://tailwindcss.com/).
+This is the Autumn theme for [JSON Resume](https://jsonresume.org/).
+It is built using [Tailwind CSS](https://tailwindcss.com/).

-Since naming is said to be one of the only two hard things in computer science, and I couldn't agree more, I didn't even try to name this theme for now.

-I started from the [JSON Resume boilerplate theme](https://www.npmjs.org/package/jsonresume-theme-boilerplate) but changed the build process for a better interactive development experience for my tastes.

 ## Development

+The theme was starte from the [JSON Resume boilerplate theme](https://www.npmjs.org/package/jsonresume-theme-boilerplate) but I changed the build process for a better interactive development experience for my tastes.

 To customize this theme or use this as a template to write your own you will need node.js and NPM installed on your system.